Alternate Blood Hunter

 7th-level Order of Undying Thirst feature

-While you have temporary hit points from this feature, you are resistant to necrotic, poison, and bludgeoning, piercing, and slashing damage from nonmagical and non-silvered attacks, and you are immune to the poisoned condition.
+While these temporary hit points last, you are resistant to necrotic, poison, and all bludgeoning, piercing, and slashing damage from all non-magical and non-silvered attacks.

-However, if you take radiant damage, all of your temporary hit points from this feature are immediately dispelled, and the radiant damage is then applied to your normal hit points.
+However, if you take radiant damage, all of your temporary hit points from this feature are immediately dispelled, and the total radiant damage is applied to your normal hit points.

 Misty Escape